 The journal has been instrumental in de-exoticising Western academic perceptions about African politics.
 Politique africaine offers an innovative reading of the place of politics in African societies, contributing to a more detailed analysis of developments taking place in Africa and its relations with the rest of the world.

-With more than 130 issues published, the magazine offers issues that combine fresh empirical data and theoretical approach.
+With more than 150 issues published, the academic journal values fresh empirical data and theoretical approach.
 The journal gives priority to unpublished fieldworks, is wide open to African authors and strives to strengthen collaboration with various research organizations from the continent.
 Politique africaine also aims to bridge the gap between in-depth academic researches and current affairs analysis.
 It wishes to provide a larger readership outside the academia with keys to understanding the vagaries of the continent.

-Published in print, Politique africaine has been online on CAIRN website since 2001 and freely available on the website of Archives de Politique africaine since 1981.
+Politique africaine has been online on CAIRN website since 2001 and freely available on the website of Archives de Politique africaine from 1981 to 1999.
 The Carnet de la revue discloses last published issues and scientific news from the journal.